Hardwood pellets for mushroom growing

-There are many different ways to grow mushrooms on hardwood pellets and it is often considered the easiest way to grow mushrooms.
-Since pellets are often pasteurized in the pellet-making process they may not require excessive processing.
-The fact that they also contain very little moisture makes it possible to hydrate them to the perfect moisture level without draining.
+There are many different ways to grow mushrooms on hardwood pellets, which is often considered the easiest way to grow mushrooms.
+Since bullets are usually pasteurized in pellet-making, they may not require excessive processing.
+They also contain very little moisture, making it possible to hydrate them to the perfect moisture level without draining them.
 Below are three strategies for growing mushrooms on wood pellets.

-- Rehydration With Boiling Water – Simply rehydrate the pellets in a 5-gallon bucket or closable container with a 1:1 ratio of boiling water to pellets.
+- Rehydration With Boiling Water – Rehydrate the pellets in a 5-gallon bucket or closable container with a 1:1 ratio of boiling water to pellets.
 After cooled and hydrated you can inoculate the resulting sawdust with the mushroom spawn of your choice.

 - Vinegar Method – Hydrate 20lbs of pellets with 20lbs of water + 150ml of vinegar.
 After hydrating for 4-5 hours the substrate is ready for inoculation!

 - Hydrating With Lime Water – Simply add 2g of hydrated lime to every liter of water and hydrate pellets with a 1:1 ratio.
 Wear gloves when handling the substrate and inoculate with mushroom spawn!
 Easy peasy!